latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-This code produces only three queries to redis.
-Pretty cool right?
+This code generates only three queries to Redis, making it a very efficient way to load multiple entities with their references.
+Isn't that cool?

 ## Updating entities